danielsunjin/Daniel-REU-Project-Files/README.md

 It is important to note that the vertex screening and SCCA scripts that I use do not curently work with the chass atlas.

-Note: currently, preprocessing with the Chass atlas does not work completely, as there are errors related to estimating confounds.
+Note: there was a problem with registration because because the atlas axis were wrong.
+In `chass_symmetric3` in samos, I reoriented the template images, labels, and masks so that the axes are correct.
+This should fix the issue.